guenchi/Ballista/README.md

 ```
 (get     "/index"  middleware ...  index)
 ```
-the middleware have to accept three augements: header, path, query/payload.
+the middleware have to accept three augements: header, path, query/payload and return boolean.

 ***easily to define respone***